Jaap-Meerhof/Federated_XGBoost_Python/README.md

 # Federated Membership Inference on Federboost
 This package implements 'Federboost' from Tian *et al* Which is a horizontally federated Gradient Boosted Decision Tree algorithm.
 With the regularisation terms of **XGBoost**.
-This is not a 1 to 1 conversion from XGBoost to python, the models perform remarkebly close when regularisation parameters are used, but they differ more when it is not used.
+This is not a 1 to 1 conversion from XGBoost to python, the models perform remarkably close when regularisation parameters are used, but they differ more when it is not used.

 This is a multi-class classification implementation that uses softmax.
 Also different types of Membership Inference Attack can be tested, both using federated information or without.